Linas819/Adform-SQL-v2/README.md

 # AdForm-SQL-v2
 An updated version of the original [AdForm-SQL task](https://github.com/Linas819/AdForm-SQL-API).
 Exercise: [Order Management SQL Exercise](https://github.com/erinev/order-management-sql-exercise)

+## How to launch
+1. Navigate to the "Docker" in this repository in your docker terminal.
+2. Once in the folder run ``` docker compose up ```.

 ## Problem Statement

 A retailer company is looking to develop an order management system to streamline their order processing and products management.